rmartin977/Python-Code/README.md

-# hello-world
+# Hello-world
 My first repository
 This is information about myself

 Robert Martin
-Professor of Mathematics
+Associate Professor of Mathematics

+Interest:
+Differential Geometry and GR
+Machine Learning